 The Sovereign Order of Malta is a sovereign subject of international law.
-The Order has its own Government, an independent magistracy, bilateral diplomatic relations with 104 countries and is granted the status of Permanent Observer in many international organisations, such as the United Nations.
-Its operational activities are managed by the six Grand Priories, six Subpriories and 47 National Associations of Knights in the five continents.
+The Order has its own Government, an independent magistracy, bilateral diplomatic relations with more than 110 countries and is granted the status of Permanent Observer in many international organisations, such as the United Nations.
+Its operational activities are managed by the six Grand Priories, five Subpriories and 48 National Associations in the five continents.
 The Order issues its own passports and stamps and creates public institutions, endowed with independent juridical personality.
-Order’s life is governed by the Constitution and the Code, reformed in 1997.
+Order’s life is governed by the Constitution and the Code, reformed in 2022.

 The Grand Master governs the Order both as sovereign and religious head.
-He is elected for life, within the professed knights in perpetual vows.
-He is assisted by and presides over the Sovereign Council, which is composed of four high offices – Grand Commander, Grand Chancellor, Grand Hospitaller, and Receiver of the Common Treasure – as well as six other members, all elected by the Order’s Chapter General for a five-year term.
-The Council of Government and the Board of Auditors, whose compositions reflect the international character of the Order, assist the Grand Master and the Sovereign Council.
-The Chapter General also elects these two bodies for a five-year term.
+He is elected for a ten year term, within the professed knights in perpetual vows.
+He is assisted by and presides over the Sovereign Council, which is composed of four high offices – Grand Commander, Grand Chancellor, Grand Hospitaller, and Receiver of the Common Treasure – as well as nine other members, all elected by the Order’s Chapter General for a six-year term.
+The Chapter General also elects the Board of Auditors, whose composition reflects the international character of the Order, for a six-year term.